turtlemint/mint-ui/README.md

 ## ✨ Features

-- A modern and fitting UI design system for startup web applications.
+- A modern and fitting UI design system for scalable web applications.
 - Boasts of **Composite UI** - A rendering engine that lays out any Nth level deep nested hierarchical structure.
 - A set of high-quality React components out of the box.
 - Written in TypeScript with predictable static types.